 There’s probably never been a better time to hop into a new phone plan.
-As usual, Telstra remains king for a lot of Aussie consumers, and offers a full complement of phone plans with extras like free music and sports streaming.
-Boost Mobile, on the other hand, specialises in cheap, gigabyte-packed prepaid phone plans, with data-free music streaming and generous international call inclusions.
+As usual, Telstra remains king for a lot of Aussie consumers, and offers a full complement of phone plans with extras and perks.
+Boost Mobile, on the other hand, specialises in cheap, data-packed prepaid phone plans, with decent value added.
 So let’s see how the two stack up, and find which provider is right for you.

 Telstra vs. Boost Mobile: selected plans compared

 The table below shows a selection of prepaid plans from Canstar Blue’s database around the $30, $40 and $50 price points, listed in order of advertised standard cost, lowest to highest, then by data allowance, largest to smallest.
-Use our comparison tool to see a wider range of plans from other providers.
+Use our phone plan comparison tool to see a wider range of plans from other providers.
 These are products with links to referral partners.

 Telstra vs Boost Mobile: Networks

-After a 13-year flirtation on the Optus network, Boost now operates on the Telstra network.
+After a 13-year flirtation on the Optus mobile network, Boost now operates on the Telstra mobile network.
 In fact, Boost is unique among MVNOs in that it’s the only one to use the full Telstra network.
 Others use only parts of it and may not offer the same level of coverage, especially in rural regions.

 However, where Boost differs is that it does not use Telstra’s full ‘4GX’ speed capacity, and has a speed cap on the 4G network – 100Mbps.
 So although you’ll still receive the same level of coverage on Boost as you would on a Telstra plan, your speeds won’t be quite as fast.
 Telstra has now opened its 5G network to MVNOs, including Boost, however most of Boost’s plans with 5G access have speed caps (with the exception of its most expensive plan) while Telstra offers uncapped 5G on two of its three postpaid plans.